rpajanssen/design-for-failure/README.md

 java -jar target/devcon-fallacies-1.0-SNAPSHOT.jar server breaker-box-config.yaml
 ```

+Start from Intellij

+Create a run configuration:
+- give it a proper name like ```demo-breakerbox```
+- add a run configuration
+- select ```eu.luminis.devcon.fallacies.UiServices``` as main class
+- add ```server breaker-box-config.yaml``` as program arguments
+- select project root folder as working directory
+- save the configuration

+Now you can run it from your IDE, and even debug it!

 ## Call Rest Resources

 The tests folder has rest example calls.
-You can run them straight from Intellij (after you install an http client plugn).
+You can run them straight from Intellij (after you install an http client plugin).

 Each file with the extension _.rest_ will execute one rest call.